In the book Contemplative Prayer: Praying When the Well Runs Dry - Joann Nesser writes ...

 What is Spiritual Mentoring/Discipleship?

 Spiritual Discipleship or mentoring includes robust, encouraging conversations about spiritual matters with a wise trained mentor who's a few steps down the road.
-The conversation might include some guidance and resources if requested, as we seek together to notice the Lord's invitations to you.
+The conversation might include some guidance and resources if appropriate, as we seek together to notice the Lord's invitations to you.
 A more modern term might be "coaching."

 One might come seeking mentoring in a specific area of their lives such as...